Auxiliary Engine Adaptations

 But while meeting Stage V emissions standards is a major challenge for captains, it is certainly not the only one.

-"Increasingly, companies prefer inland shipping to road transport because it is faster and more reliable," van Galen said.
+"Increasingly, companies prefer inland shipping to road transport because it is faster and more reliable," van Galen explains.
 "As part of this, just-in-time (JIT) delivery contracts, which allow them to keep stock low and order parts only when needed, are becoming the norm."

 Keeping businesses moving 24/7

 Dolpower offers a range of marine engines and generator sets.
-John Deere engines play a key role throughout this range, with four John Deere engines delivering main propulsion, generator set, or bowthruster power.
+John Deere engines play a key role throughout this range, with four John Deere engines delivering main propulsion, generator set, or bow thruster power.

 Dedication and service for life

 In addition to having installation-ready engines and generator sets, Dolpower’s engineers are on standby to provide integration or service support.
 Having marine engines, generator sets, and spare parts in stock helps guarantee fast delivery.
-“We can supply all John Deere engine models and critical spare parts from our own stock,” van Galen said.
+“We can supply all John Deere engine models and critical spare parts from our own stock,” van Galen says.
 “And if we come across a unique power challenge, we can rely on the assistance of our colleagues at NPS Diesel B.V.”

 The Dolpower team is always available for questions and tries to find a solution to any power-related problem.
 “With this approach, we can build long-term relationships.
 Once customers experience our dedication, they stick with us for life.”